FL03/template-fastapi/README.md

 ***

-synapse
+synapse is built leveraging OpenAI's API to create a data-fluid experience enabling users to make informed decisions regardless of the environment.
+The microservice is written in Python and built with FastAPI.

 ## Getting Started

 ### Building from the Source

-Make sure you have rust installed on your host system
+Make sure you have poetry installed on your host system

 #### *Clone the repository*